BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/finiteElements/index.rst

 There are several finite elements available in library.
 Each finite element does provide stiffness, mass and damp matrices.
-Their difference with special elements is that normal elements does provide stiffness, mass and damp matrices and usually have material, geometrical properties (like section on thickness) but special elements does not so and just binds several DoFs together and reduces the overall independent DoFs.
+Their difference with special elements is that normal elements does provide stiffness, mass and damp matrices and usually have material, geometrical properties (like section on thickness).
+Finite elements are inherited from ``BriefFiniteElement.Elements.Element`` class.

 Overview of Finite Elements available:
 	- BarElement: A 1D, 2 noded element